dipenvshah/awesome-websocket/README.md

 node_modules/.bin/browserify -r awesome-websocket > www/js/awesome-websocket.js
 ```

-:shit: If you really want to, the most recent browserified version of this thing is down there in `test/www/js/awesome-websocket.js`
+:shit: If you really want to, the most recent browserified version of this
+thing is down there in the repository at  `test/www/js/awesome-websocket.js`

 Then in an HTML page somewhere above js/awesome-websocket.js